TheRealCass/CrystalGrowthSim/README.md

     At each time step, you need to check if any particles have gotten close enough to stick to the crystal.
 If so, we update the crystal accordingly

     * step 7: **Repeat steps 5-6 until you reach a stopping condition** (e.g., a certain number of time steps have passed or the crystal has reached a certain size or all the liquid has been compleately crystalized).
+For this example, i have chosen to stop a perticular time step

 2. ###### Steps to create a CA for crystal growth